 Once you conquer the preparation of an acorn squash, get creative!
 Check out my Vegetarian Kofta Stuffed Acorn Squash with Masala Sauce.
 The stuffing is vegetarian and we love its Indian flavors!

 Acorn squash are so flavorful and healthy, and make an attractive vessel for so many different flavor combinations.
 Vary the protein, spices, even make it vegetarian with black beans and posole.
 This recipe/method can be a jumping-off-point to many delicious meals.
 Keep in mind you can make a double batch of filling and freeze for another meal.
 I do this regularly.

-Does this recipe seem approachable, or do you still find the squash to be a bit intimidating?
-I’d love to hear your thoughts. 🙂 For more on winter squash, see this Visual Guide to Winter Squash from Epicurious.
+Does Healthy Southwest Stuffed Acorn Squash seem approachable, or do you still find the squash to be a bit intimidating?
+I'd love to hear your thoughts. 🙂 For more on winter squash varieties, see this Visual Guide to Winter Squash from Epicurious.